 Never Pour Down the Drain

-Garden chemicals, such as weed killer and fertilizer, can never be dumped down storm drains or in the trash.
-Sewage drains are not equipped to handle these chemicals, and they will leach into the environment.
+Garden chemicals, such as weed killer and fertilizer, can never be dumped down storm drains, home drains or tossed in the garbage.
+Regular drains are not equipped to handle these chemicals, and they will leach into the environment.

 Don't Use if It's Going to Rain

 Avoid using chemicals before a storm.
 If you do, rain will wash them down storm drains and into local waterways.

 Containers that held concentrate need to be rinsed out three times before they are thrown in the trash.
 To do this, add any remaining concentrate to the spray tank.
 Next, add water to the container, swirl, then transfer it to the tank.
 Add water, swirl and transfer it twice more.